Adiiity/OOSDProject05/project05/admin-design.md

 # ADMIN DESIGN

 This part of the implementation was different from the previous one.
-Our admin handles the following
+Our admin handles the following actions :
+1. Setting the initial game.
+2. Sets up the board data.
+3. Sets up the players with 6000 cash and 6 random tiles from the pool.
+4. Handles hotel shares.

 ### game_impl.py